 Ultimately, I guess if you were looking for a brainless, "sit down and just shoot things" Star Wars game, then the NGE was probably fine.
 In a way it turned into a free-roaming first-person-shooter without any of the puzzlement and a lot more repetion in the combat and no compelling "storyline".
 But it still had the complexities of the universe behind it, for what that was worth.
 There were now just lots of "n00b J3d1" running around.

 I'm sure there are people that like that.
-I'm also sure that Sony will continue to make money off the product, by churning through the countless Star Wars junkie console gamers for whom the NGE caters.
+I was also sure that Sony would continue to make money off the product by churning through the countless Star Wars junkie console gamers for whom the NGE catered.
 I came from the MMO market, though, and I always expected more of my games.
-It's particularly disheartening to see a game actually DELIVER on so many promises, only to be regressed a to infancy in the end.
+It was particularly disheartening to see a game nearly deliver on so many promises only to be regressed to infancy in the end.

-The final incarnation of SWG (now over 3 years old, with the NGE being a full year of that) is what it is, and to all appearances will never be what it was.
+The final incarnation of SWG (then over 3 years old, with the NGE being a full year of that) was what it was, and to all appearances would never be what it could have been.
 Was this the right financial decision?
 Perhaps.
-Is it also the unforgivable slaugter of a franchise?
+Was it also the unforgivable slaugter of a franchise?
 Definitely.

-They still continue to expand the game.
+They still continued to expand the game.
 Smugglers finally got their "new Smuggling system" in September of 2006 (a game item which had been promised since Beta, 3 years late.)
-Somebody out there must still be playing the game, the Forums have posts and the game is still active.
+Somebody out there must still have been playing the game, the Forums had posts and the game was still alive.

-But with several "server merges" being required because Galaxy populations were getting too low, one can't help but wonder if even this "second generation" isn't dwindling as bad as the first.
+But with several "server merges" being required because Galaxy populations were getting too low, one couldn't help but wonder if even this "second generation" wasn't dwindling as bad as the first.

-In the end, as far as I'm concerned, it's nothing more than a tragic tale of "Fool me FOUR times."
+In the end, as far as I was concerned, it was nothing more than a tragic tale of "Fool me FOUR times."